-Cultural Survival wants to be sure that Indigenous rights are included in those evaluations, in partnership with local Indigenous organizations, we are providing alternative, shadow, and country reports to treaty body committees and the Human Rights Council.
-These reports detail how a given country is (or is not) respecting the rights of its Indigenous populations in relation to the UN Declaration on the Rights of Indigenous Peoples, and we offer recommendations for improvements.
+Cultural Survival wants to ensure that Indigenous rights are included in those evaluations.
+In partnership with local Indigenous organizations, we develop and submit alternative country and thematic reports to treaty body committees and the Human Rights Council.
+These reports detail how a given country is–or is not–respecting the rights of its Indigenous Peoples in relation to the UN Declaration on the Rights of Indigenous Peoples and offer recommendations for improvements.

 Reporte Periódico Universal

 Universal Periodic Review

 Convention on the Rights of the Child